-The preliminary proposed rulemaking, which appeared in the June 10, 2016, Federal Register, opened the public comment period for migratory game bird hunting regulations and discussed the regulatory alternatives for the 2017-18 duck hunting season.
-The February 9, 2017, Federal Register publication discussed and proposed the frameworks for the 2017-18 season migratory bird hunting regulations.
-Comments and recommendations are summarized below and numbered in the order from the above list of topics.
+The preliminary proposed rulemaking, which appeared in the August 3, 2017, Federal Register, opened the public comment period for migratory game bird hunting regulations and discussed the regulatory alternatives for the 2018-19 duck hunting season.
+Comments and recommendations are summarized below and numbered in the order used in the August 3, 2017, proposed rule.